rsuchecki/yakat/README.md

 `ant compile && ant jar`

-This should generate the self-contained Java executable `dist/yakat.jar`.
+This should generate the Java executable `dist/yakat.jar`.

 For a self contained executable, run

 ```